 Practical experience and practical examples

 Introduction of the standard and its application in product development

 Development of ISO 26262 in the new edition

-Introduction of methods and processes for security on the basis of SOTIF
+Introduction of methods and processes for safety on the basis of SOTIF

 Overview and step-by-step instructions for reducing SOTIF risks